What is an Ecommerce Business

 - How to Create a Coming Soon Page and Start Marketing Before You Launch

 Don’t forget, if you run into any problems getting your store set up, you can always hire help from Shopify Experts.
-If you need help setting up your store or stocking inventory, and are looking for a way to fund your business, check this guide on how to get a business loan to help you get started.

 Choosing your sales channels

 One of the best ways to reach new customers is to choose sales channels where they already shop.
-The right mix of sales channels will depend on your products and your target customers, but there are a number of great options that can complement and support your self-hosted store.
+The right mix of sales channels will depend on your products and your target market, but there are a number of great options that can complement and support your self-hosted store.

 - Etsy and Shopify: How Three Makers Used Both to Grow Their Businesses

-It’s also a good idea to define your key performance indicators up front so, once you launch, you know what measures of success to track.
+It’s also a good idea to define your key performance indicators upfront so, once you launch, you know what measures of success to track.

 - 67 Key Performance Indicators (KPIs) for Ecommerce